Promoting the Arts

 This program elevates the arts in Azusa by encouraging local youth to participate and grow in their understanding of art, drama, etc., via free public performances and workshops run by APU students.
 For more information, contact Monica Ganas at (626) 815-6000, Ext.
 3497.

 This service learning course provides theatrical training for the local community through a variety of community based organizations.
 A final theatrical performance, created by the students in the class and fellow community members, takes place at a local off-campus setting.

 D.A.I.S.Y.
 Program—Developing Art In School Youth

 Students work with local private and public schools in Azusa to provide art lessons and coordinate art projects such as the design and creation of murals as public art.
-For more information, contact the Center for Academic Service-Learning and Research at (626) 815-6000, Ext.
+For more information, contact the Center for Academic Service-Learning at (626) 815-6000, Ext.
 2823.

 Community members, schools, and libraries are invited to attend numerous concerts throughout the year free of charge.
 These concerts feature student recitals to world-class musicians.
 Concerts include performances by APU’s Concert Band, the Jazz Ensemble, Gospel Choir, and others.

 All shows are open to the community.
 Two morning matinees are held especially for Azusa schools.
 Once a year, APU’s Theater Arts program sends a mailing to Azusa residents about upcoming shows.
 See the community calendar for performance dates.